Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Abstract

 \section{Abstract}

-Particle-conserved subspace encoding reduces resources for quantum simulations, but a scalable and resource-minimal protocol for $M$ modes and $N$ particles, $\mathcal{O}(N\log M)$ qubits and $\mathcal{O}(Poly(M))$ measurements bases, has remained unknown.
-We demonstrate optimal encoding with classical parity check code generated by the Randomized Linear Encoder and propose the Fermionic Expectation Decoder for scalable probability decoding in $\mathcal{O}(M^4)$ bases.
+Number-conserved subspace encoding reduces resources needed for quantum simulations, but scalable complexity trade-off bounds for $M$ modes and $N$ particles with $\mathcal{O}(N\log M)$ qubits have remained unknown.
+We study qubit-gate-measurement trade-offs through the lens of classical/quantum error correction complexity, and develop a framework of fermionic gate and measurement complexity based on encoder and decoder complexities appeared in error correction framework.
+We demonstrate optimal encoding with random classical parity check code and propose the Fermionic Expectation Decoder for scalable probability decoding in $\mathcal{O}(M^4)$ bases.
 The protocol is tested with variational quantum eigensolver on LiH in the STO-3G and 6-31G basis, and $\text{H}_2$ potential energy curve in the 6-311G* basis.